openshift-labs/learn-katacoda/middleware/pipelines/08verify-deployment.md

 `oc get route vote-ui --template='http://{{.spec.host}}'`{{execute}}

-If you want to re-run the pipeline again, you can use the following short-hand command to rerun the last pipelinerun again that uses the same workspaces, params and service account used in the previous pipeline run:
+If you want to re-run the pipeline again, you can use the following short-hand command to rerun the last pipelinerun that uses the same workspaces, params, and service account used in the previous pipeline run:

 `tkn pipeline start build-and-deploy --last`{{execute}}